github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-pypi.md

 Once your trusted publisher is registered on PyPI, you can update your release workflow to use trusted publishing.

-The [`pypa/gh-action-pypi-publish`](https://github.com/marketplace/actions/pypi-publish) has built-in support for trusted publishing, which can be enabled by giving its containing job the `id-token: write` permission and omitting the ordinary `username` and `password` action settings.
+The [`pypa/gh-action-pypi-publish`](https://github.com/marketplace/actions/pypi-publish) has built-in support for trusted publishing, which can be enabled by giving its containing job the `id-token: write` permission and omitting the `username` and `password`.

 The following example uses `pypa/gh-action-pypi-publish` to exchange an OIDC token for a PyPI API token, which is then used to upload a package's release distributions to PyPI.